 (VIDEO) Moving Tip: Get Help With The Heavy Lifting

 Other Resources For Moving And Labor Help

-If you cannot find anyone you know that can help you on moving day, then you may have to resort to a less-than-favorable option: buying day labor help.
-There are various sites around the net, the most prominent being HireAHelper.com, where you can find reliable, local labor help for hire for your moving day.
-Find anything from locals with trucks that can help to strong men or teams that can help with all your packing, lifting, and loading.[hr]
+If you cannot find anyone you know that can help you on moving day, then you may have to resort to a less-than-favorable option: hiring day labor help.

 If you have the available time, inspect your new home when it is empty and assess the upgrades and improvements that are needed to be done.
 Be sure to allow a day or two to complete them before the move.